revx0012/Chatbot-Discord/README.md

 ## Commands Explained
 - `chatbot`: Use the chatbot command to set up a dedicated channel where your chatbot will exclusively respond.
 You can initiate it by typing `<@ID> chatbot #channel`, replacing <@ID> with your bot's mention or name (e.g., `@Chatbot chatbot #channel`).
-- After configuring the channel, navigate to the specified channel and send your messages or questions without the prefix.
-For example, just type "What's your name?"
-The bot will respond accordingly in that designated channel, ensuring organized and focused interactions.
+- After configuring the channel, navigate to the specified channel and send your messages or questions with or without the prefix.
+For example, just type "What's your name?" or with prefix at the start, The bot will respond accordingly in that designated channel, ensuring organized and focused interactions.

 - `restart`: Self-explanatory